x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-public-folder.md

     Get-PublicFolder \NON_IPM_SUBTREE\DUMPSTER_ROOT -Recurse |?{$_.FolderClass -ne "$null"}
     ```

     You can also search for specific folders.
-For example, the following command searches for a deleted public folder that was named Marketing.
+For example, the following command searches for a deleted public folder that was named Marketing:

     ```PowerShell
     Get-PublicFolder \NON_IPM_SUBTREE\DUMPSTER_ROOT -Recurse |?{$_.Name -like "Marketing"}